-“Sure mam.
+“Sure, mam.
 Your evil twin killed all those people.”
-The detectives grin widened.
+The detective laughed.

 “Check the DNA or something.
-It’ll prove I’m innocent,” her tears became uncontrollable, and she was unable to sit still.
-She reached for the detective as she rubbed her eyes and he continued.
+It’ll prove I’m innocent,” she cried, unable to sit still.

 “There’s no DNA or fingerprints.
 Just two eyewitnesses that put you at the scene of the murders.”

 Angela was livid, she could not believe her sister had anything to do with this, and she refused to think that Mandy could have set her up.
 After all, she had just recently come back into her life.

 The curved blade of the knife glided with ease across the woman’s neck as she crumpled to the ground.
 Blood flowed outward onto the ground surrounding the bits of trash that lay here and there.

 She took off, running around the corner and did her best to outpace the officer but to no avail.